lgnd33/docker-alpine-snmpd/README.md

-# docker-alpine-snmpd
+# docker-net-snmpd
 NetSNMP in Docker (Alpine baseimage)

 Small (19.8MB for x86_64 and 18.8MB for aarch64), simple and multi-arch Net-SNMP container.
+Exposes v2 port (161/udp) and answers back to simple queries.

 ## Build
 ```./build.sh```